 Bitcoin miners’ profits depend on the network’s difficulty, mining revenue and associated costs.

-Since miners’ revenue is directly related to Bitcoin’s value, as shown in the chart above, the halving is a significant event as it instantly reduces miners’ revenue by 50 percent, provided all else remains constant.
+Since miners’ revenue is directly related to Bitcoin’s value, as shown in the chart above, the halving is a significant event because it instantly reduces miners’ revenue by 50%, provided all else remains constant.

 Pressure to phase out older hardware